Dry vs. Semi Dry vs. Wet Snorkel – What are the Differences?

 Flexible Tube for Dry or Wet Snorkel

-Snorkels that consist of a flexible tube are usually more comfortable to wear.
-The tube is not a single rigid piece of plastic pipe.
+Wet, dry-top, or semi-dry snorkels that have a flexible tube are usually more comfortable to wear.
+The snorkel tube is not a single rigid piece of plastic pipe.
 Instead, there is a flexible piece of pipe where the snorkel bends between the attachment point and the mouthpiece.

 The result is a better fit no matter what shape your head is.
 Another benefit is that there is less pull on the mouthpiece.
 Additionally, you can adjust the mouthpiece and the top of the snorkel so they sit at a better, more comfortable angle.
 Lastly, when you let go of the mouthpiece, it pulls away from your face and is not in the way.